 VERY WARM FOR MAY (1942)

 After Babes On Broadway and just prior to For Me And My Gal, producer Arthur Freed wanted to film the Oscar Hammerstein/Jerome Kern show “Very Warm For May” starring Judy with Ray McDonald and Marta Eggerth or Kathryn Grayson.
 But the plot was too similar to the three previous “Let’s Put On A Show!” films (about the singing and dancing daughter of show people who wants to quit school and go on the stage).
-Freed wanted to keep moving forward with the advancement of the film musical and this plot would be a step backwards.
+Freed wanted to keep moving forward with the advancement of the film musical and this plot would be a step backward.
 He eventually turned it over to fellow MGM producer Jack Cummings and it became 1944’s Broadway Rhythm starring Ginny Sims and George Murphy.

 THE BELLE OF NEW YORK (1943/1945)

 Judy’s involvement in this project dates back to at least 1943.
 In an October 14, 1943, letter to Oscar Hammerstein, producer Arthur Freed mentions: “Regarding The Belle of New York.
 We have a fine outline for the story and I am still counting on you and Dick [Richard] Rodgers to do the score.”
 Hammerstein replied on June 7, 1943: “…regarding the Judy Garland picture you spoke to Dick and me about, we are looking forward to receiving a story layout whenever you have one.”